mountable/spinners/README.md

 # Pure CSS spinners

 Pure CSS spinners made with simplicity in mind - Use directly as a single HTML element or import and use as a Vue component.
-See [demo](https://knekki.github.io/#/spinners "Kenneth's Github page") and usage instructions.
+See [demo](https://knekki.github.io/#/spinners "Kenneth's Github page") for more spinners and usage instructions.

 <table>
     <tbody>